.

 Best conditions for mushroom production, growth of ferns

-The effects of ultrasonic antibiotics temperature changes on bacteria count
+The effects of ultrasonic antibiotics temperature changes on

 Microbial antagonism

-Reaction of paramecia, planaria to pH, light and temperature conditions
+Reaction of paramecia, planaria to pH, light and temperature

 Plant tropisms and growth hormones